Evaluation of California's Statewide Mental Health Prevention and Early Intervention Initiatives

 The California Mental Health Services Authority (CalMHSA) is a coalition of county governments working to improve mental health outcomes for the state's individuals, families, and communities.

 CalMHSA has implemented prevention and early intervention programs to reduce negative outcomes for people experiencing mental illness.
-These programs span three strategic initiatives:
+Initially, these programs spanned three strategic initiatives:

 - stigma and discrimination reduction